Scholar profile.

 Harvard and Berklee

-Sofia Detjen is a cross-registered student at Harvard University and Berklee College of Music, where she continues to distinguish herself at the intersection of music, scholarship, and leadership.
+(As of December 2025), Sofia Detjen is a cross-registered student at Harvard University and Berklee College of Music, where she continues to distinguish herself at the intersection of music, scholarship, and leadership.

 Sofia was recently accepted into the prestigious Berklee Global Jazz Institute (BGJI), under the direction of GRAMMY® Award-winner Danilo Pérez.
 Through BGJI, she is mentored by world-renowned jazz artists including Terri Lyne Carrington, John Patitucci, George Garzone, and Joe Lovano, and is given opportunities to deepen her creative expression, collaborate internationally, and perform at the highest levels of contemporary jazz.